pushkarlaulkar/Demo-HTTP-API/README.md

 kubectl create -f http-api-k8s-deployment.yml

-This will create a deployment with 1 replica and a node port service.
+This will create a deployment with 1 replica.

+To create a service entre below command

+kubectl create -f http-api-k8s-service.yml

+This will create a service of type node port listening on port 30000.

-Once the deployment is deployed enter below link to view the API
+Once the deployment and the service is deployed enter below link to view the API

 http://[localhost or host ip]:30000/http_api/v1/books/all to view all books